OpenPSS/SnowPME/README.md

 which is why you can't just run ``app.exe`` and have it work; the custom functionality is mostly what SnowPME tries to replicate;

-however, unlike Mono/.NET PSM makes some effort to isolate itself from the rest of your OS, (io sandbox, no p/invoke, managed code only) and that it generally runs things made for one thing on a different thing; the CLR is still a CPU architecture, just not one anyone ever made with electronics so- you could argue either way but honestly it's just semantics;
+however, unlike Mono/.NET PSM makes some effort to isolate itself from the rest of your OS, (io sandbox, no p/invoke, managed code only) and the CLR is still a CPU architecture, just not one anyone ever made with electronics;
+and an emulator is generlaly understood to run something made for one thing, on a different thing;
+and don't even get me started on 'server emulators'... so- you could argue either way; its just silly semantics anyway;

-i already chose the name SnowPME and "PME" was meant to mean "Playstation Mobile Emulator" so thats what we're going with;
+but- i already chose the name SnowPME and "PME" was meant to mean "Playstation Mobile Emulator" so thats what we're going with;

 # Notice